redpanda-data/connect/website/docs/components/outputs/http_client.md

 interpolations described [here](/docs/configuration/interpolation#functions).

 The body of the HTTP request is the raw contents of the message payload.
-If the message has multiple parts the request will be sent according to [RFC1341](https://www.w3.org/Protocols/rfc1341/7_2_Multipart.html)
+If the message has multiple parts (is a batch) the request will be sent according to [RFC1341](https://www.w3.org/Protocols/rfc1341/7_2_Multipart.html)

 ### Propagating Responses